dylanlan/dylanlan.github.io/qol.md

 ### Misc Feature Suggestions
 - The ability to learn skills / spells from other Aislings, not just Mundanes.
 Different or same requirements?
 Either case could be interesting!
+- Show the Aisling name when viewing their legend marks!
+That'd make it much easier to understand whose legend you're viewing in a screenshot